Important: Call 511 for highway conditions/closures before planning a trip to the mountains.

 Mission Ridge

-Mission Ridge is open.
-See website for times.
+Mission Ridge is open for the 24/25 season.
+See website for updates on opening.

 Mission Ridgeās location on the east slope of the Cascades means that it can offer two things that are rare on west-slope mountains.
 One is dry powder snow, of a sort that many skiers covet.
 The other is sunshine.